 Seth Colbert-Pollack '19, a mathematics major, participated in the National Science Foundation REU program at California State University in Camarillo, California.

 Malik Ahmed Khan '19, a mathematics major, worked in information and technology services in Library and Information Services at Kenyon College.

-Bryce Nicholls '18, a biochemistry major, conducted biophysics research with the National Institute of Health in Bethesda, Maryland.
+Bryce Nicholls '18, a biochemistry major, conducted biophysics research with the National Institutes of Health in Bethesda, Maryland.

 Samantha Palicz '18, a neuroscience major, was a hospital intern at the Medstar National Rehab Hospital in Washington, D.C.